datacentricdesign/iob22/assignments/07-shared-pomodoro/step2.md

 # Task 2.2 Change State

-We have states and a looping state machine.
+For now we have states and a looping state machine.
 However, it does not transition to any state yet.
-It is time to go back to the `checkState()` method, where we continuously start a new 1-second timer.
-In addition to setting the timer, we want to check whether we should transition to a new state.
-We propose to build a long chain of condition.
-This is how we start completing `checkState()`:
+Because we haven't implemented it.
+So it is time to go back to the `checkState()` method, where we continuously start a new 1-second timer.
+Here, in addition to setting the timer, we want to check whether we should transition to a new state.
+We propose to build a long chain of condition in `checkState()`.
+Something like this:

 ```python
 if self.currentState == IDLE: